 - Dishwasher — 3%

-*Based on a 3,000-square-foot, all-electric home with a family of four using an average of 2,200 kilowatt-hours (kWh) per month.
+*Based on a 2,000-square-foot, all-electric home with a family of three to five using an average of 1,465 kilowatt-hours (kWh) per month.
+Remember, technology and usage are constantly evolving.
+This information is based on PEC’s current data for a home built in the last 10 years.

 **If applicable.
 Based on a 2-horse-power pump running 10 hours per day using about 600 kWh per month.
 This would reduce the percentage of total power used by other electrical equipment in the home.